-- A family ticket, for two adults and three children is £57.20.
+- A family ticket, for two adults and three children, is £57.20.
 And booking online will save you 5%, which may not seem a lot, but every penny counts whilst in London!
 Booking online also gives you a ticket that is valid for 7 days from the date you selected, so if your plans change, you don’t lose out!

 - For more moving saving tips, check out our Guide to London on a Budget.

 In existence since the 11th century, and kept in the Tower since the 14th century, the Crown Jewels are one of the world’s largest collections of royal regalia.
-The entire collection is – literally – priceless and pieces are still actively used in ceremonies and events centred around our Royal Family.
+The entire collection is – literally – priceless and pieces are still actively used in ceremonies and events centered around our Royal Family.

 If you will excuse the pun, the Jewel House is absolutely the jewel in the crown of the Tower of London!